jrussellsmyth/userscripts/README.md

 2. Click on a script in this repository
 3. Click the "Raw" button
 4. Tampermonkey will detect the userscript and prompt you to install it

+## Development

+These userscripts were developed with the assistance of AI tools (GitHub Copilot) under a personal license held by the repository owner.